RIRony9898/bangladesh-emergency-hotline-services/readme.md

 # Bangladesh Emergency Hotline Services

+## Description
+“The Bangladesh Emergency Hotline Number website is a useful resource that allows users to easily find contact numbers for various government and non-government services.”

 ## Answers to Questions

 #### What is the difference between getElementById, getElementsByClassName, and querySelector / querySelectorAll?